deathly809/physics-problems/docs/2018/October.md

 ## 10/13/2018 (Evening)

 Finished as much as I could.
 Teeth are hurting so hard to concentrate.
 Also had to cleanup some.
 Tomorrow I will be done with chapter 7 as I only have 18 more problems remaining and I don't expect any of them to be a blocker.

+## 10/14/2018

+Finished the first 7 chapters!
+I need to move them over into Latex soon.
+I will try to do that over the week.